 YouTube is a fantastic tool for learning about the world around us, but sometimes it's easy to forget that there are great things happening in our own backyard.
 A teardown of the latest update suggests we might soon have the option to add geography to our search criteria.
 This should make it a bit easier to separate videos about Alaska from the recipes for Alaskan King Crab, music videos, and whatever else people might associate with the name.
-I'll also mention a couple of smaller changes to the interface in this version, but they're not really important, so feel free to skip straight to the teardown.
 Read More

 YouTube doesn't talk very much about what it has to offer for younger audiences, but through its Kids app, parents have easy access to a great library of child-friendly material.
 Not long ago, the app introduced a "reading" category built around the theme of books and literary characters.
 Regular updates to the app are also occasionally introducing new features.
 The latest update includes a few hints about some improvements that may be coming soon, including more control over offline videos and profiles for easily swapping content for different kids.
 Read More